flox/flox/pkgdb/docs/garbage-collection.md

 # Garbage Collection

-`pkgdb` has a garbage collector command `pkgdb gc` which uses a 30 day timer to mark existing databases as _stale_ to be removed from the user's system.
+`pkgdb` has a garbage collector command `pkgdb gc` which uses a 30-day timer to mark existing databases as _stale_ to be removed from the user's system.

 In the future we may have additional methods of detecting __staleness_ but for